DevExpress-Examples/wpf-data-grid-extend-crud-operations/README.md

 ## Detail Collection Editing

-The solution uses the [DialogEditFormBehavior](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DialogEditFormBehavior) with a custom [EditTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DialogEditFormBehavior.EditTemplate) to allow users to edit detail data for each row in the Data Grid.
+The solution shows the Data Grid where each data item has a relative data table.
+The [DialogEditFormBehavior](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DialogEditFormBehavior) with a custom [EditTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DialogEditFormBehavior.EditTemplate) allows users to edit detail data for each row in the Data Grid.

 ![](./CS/DetailCollectionEditing/detail-collection-editing.png)